This post may contain affiliate links. Please read our disclosure policy.

 - pasta sauce - use your favorite jar sauce for this recipe.

-- seasonings - we're adding oregano and Italian seasoning, but you know that sky is the limit here.
+- seasonings - we're adding oregano and Italian seasoning, but you know the sky is the limit here.

 - water - 4 cups water might seem like a lot for this recipe, but trust me, the end result is the perfect consistency.
 Feel free to use broth instead of water, if you prefer.